 Before you set about changing the way your office looks with a re-design project, you’ll need to seriously think about why you want to focus on wellbeing in the workplace.
 Is there a feeling of unhappiness in the air or are staff simply not as productive as they used to be?

-There are several ways that employee wellbeing can be categorised and we have broken these down for your below:
+There are several ways that employee wellbeing can be categorised and our team here at Fusion Office Design have broken these down for your below:

 Employee Wellbeing: Broken Down